Web Accessibility Audit

 Does your website work for everyone who needs to use it?

-Many organizations don’t have a clear picture of how their site is experienced by every visitor—an audit changes that.
+That’s harder to answer than it used to be.
+Many organizations don’t have a clear picture of how their site is experienced by every visitor.
+A HALO 22 audit paints that picture so you know where you stand.

 Better to Know Than Not

 We’ve conducted accessibility audits across nonprofit, government-funded, and commercial websites.
-What we find consistently is that most sites have issues—and most organizations simply don’t know about them.
+What we find consistently is that most sites have issues—and most organizations don’t know about them.

 Accessibility issues aren’t always visible.
 Most of them are structural—things your visitors experience, not things you see on the screen.